310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Midori smilesoft %}
-“See you all another day.”
+“See you all another day, everyone.”
 {% endbubble %}

 {% bubble Tetora idle %}